TrueSparrowSystems/slackmin/README.md

 <br>

 **2. `whiteListedChannels`** is an array of whitelisted channel ids.
 Only whitelisted users are allowed to execute slash commands in the whitelisted channels.
+If you want to skip whitelisted channel ids validation, pass `whiteListedChannels` as empty array.

 <br>

 **4. `whitelistedUsers`** is an array of whitelisted slack member ids.
 Only whitelisted users are allowed to execute slash commands in the whitelisted channels.
+If you want to skip whitelisted users validation, pass `whitelistedUsers` as empty array.

 ## Middlewares